Tuong Vi Ho, PhD, CNS, NP

 Throughout her professional career, Dr. Ho has had opportunity to remain in contact and collaborate with the United States Vietnamese nursing community.
 She was the founding president of the Vietnamese American Nurses Association which was formed in 2008 and based in Houston, Texas.
 She works with Vietnamese students and nurses to enhance their professional skills as well as cultivate their Vietnamese heritage.
 Her philosophy is that Asian and Vietnam Cultural Immersion courses focused on health care and nursing in Vietnam help to close the cultural competency gap for nurses when compared to health care and nursing practice within the United States.

-In May 2017, Dr. Ho went to Vietnam and presented a lecture on Patient Rights and Responsibility in the Global Nursing Conference which was held at University Medical Center, the University of Pharmacy and Medicine, Ho Chi Minh City.
-She had presented her research regarding knowledge of breast cancer in the Vietnamese woman.
-She also lectured on palliative care in cancer patients at the International Cancer Conference at Hue Center Hospital and Medical and Pharmacy University in Vietnam.
-She and other faculty have led several student cultural immersion trips to Vietnam (2012, 2015, 2017).
+In May 2019, Dr. Ho went to Vietnam with a group of students and faculty in conjunction with the Cultural Immersion course offered in May 2019.
+She also coordinated and planned the 2nd International Nursing Conference and Workshop at the University Medical Center, the University of Pharmacy and Medicine, Ho Chi Minh City.
+She and Dr. Brenda Moore collaborated with the faculty at Pham Ngoc Thach University and the University of Pharmacy and Medicine, Department of Nursing, for the research on perception of nursing school and nursing profession at these 2 universities.
+She also had presented her research regarding knowledge of breast cancer in the Vietnamese woman.
+She lectured on palliative care in cancer patients at the International Cancer Conference at Hue Center Hospital and Medical and Pharmacy University in Vietnam.
+She and other faculty have led several student cultural immersion trips to Vietnam (2012, 2015, 2017, 2019).

 Research and professional interests include cancer research in minority populations, nursing education in view of cultural competencies from a global perspective, improving nursing care in developing countries through education and mentorship of nursing faculty in developing countries.